 After the museum we grabbed lunch and headed up to Monserrate.
 Monserrate is a church on top of a mountain overlooking Bogota city.
 On a clear day the views are insane (see below), and on a not so clear day I'm sure they'd be more than alright too.

 To get up to Monserrate there is a funicular (train kind of thing), a telerifico (a cable car) or you can walk.
-We've heard the walk should only take an hour or so but there have been multiple mugging a along the path, and as we were headed up with the camera we opted for the funicular.
+We've heard the walk should only take an hour or so but there have been multiple muggings along the path.
+As we were headed up with the camera we opted for the funicular that cost $14000 pesos pp (about $7AUS).

 The view from the top was as stated before, amazing!